Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 ## 4.0.1 (2021-03-15) - Upgraded application to .Net 5 and grouped references of Altinn App and Altinn Platform services in Startup.cs

-Altinn.App.* librarires target .Net 5 now, which requires that the application does the same.
+Altinn.App.* libraries target .Net 5 now, which requires that the application does the same.
-In addition we have created two methods for referencing all app and platform sevices in Startup.cs
+In addition we have created two methods for referencing all app and platform services in Startup.cs

 See [breaking changes](../breaking-changes) for how to update you app to be compatible with this version.